Mongolia: Sports and festivals

-The main national festival is Naadam, which has been organised for centuries and takes place over three days in the summer, consisting of three Mongolian traditional sports, archery, cross-country horse-racing, and wrestling, traditionally recognized as the Three Manly Games of Naadam.
-In modern-day Mongolia, Naadam is held from July 11 to 13 in the honour of the anniversaries of the National Democratic Revolution and foundation of the Great Mongol State.
+The main national festival is Naadam, which has been organized for centuries and takes place over three days in the summer, consisting of three Mongolian traditional sports, archery, cross-country horse-racing, and wrestling, traditionally recognized as the Three Manly Games of Naadam.
+In modern-day Mongolia, Naadam is held from 11 to 13 July in the honor of the anniversaries of the National Democratic Revolution and foundation of the Great Mongol State.

 Another very popular activity called Shagaa is the "flicking" of sheep ankle bones at a target several feet away, using a flicking motion of the finger to send the small bone flying at targets and trying to knock the target bones off the platform.
 At Naadam, this contest is popular among older Mongolians.

 Horse riding is especially central to Mongolian culture.
 The long-distance races that are showcased during Naadam festivals are one aspect of this, as is the popularity of trick riding.
 One example of trick riding is the legend that the Mongolian military hero Damdin Sükhbaatar scattered coins on the ground and then picked them up while riding a horse at full gallop.

 Mongolian wrestling is the most popular of all Mongol sports.
 It is the highlight of the Three Manly Games of Naadam.
 Historians claim that Mongol-style wrestling originated some seven thousand years ago.
 Hundreds of wrestlers from different cities and aimags around the country take part in the national wrestling competition.

 Other sports such as basketball, weightlifting, powerlifting, association football, athletics, gymnastics, table tennis, jujutsu, karate, aikido, kickboxing, and mixed martial arts have become popular in Mongolia.
 More Mongolian table tennis players are competing internationally.

-Freestyle wrestling has been practised since 1958 in Mongolia.
+Freestyle wrestling has been practiced since 1958 in Mongolia.
 Mongolian freestyle wrestlers have won the first and the most Olympic medals of Mongolia.

 Naidangiin Tüvshinbayar won Mongolia's first ever Olympic gold medal in the men's 100-kilogram class of judo.